I am deeply inspired by the love and compassion of the St. Louis community of 1879.

 On May 15th, Tandy gave a report of his trip mentioning that Frederick Douglass had treated him coldly and refused to assist him.
 He spoke out against Douglass and said that Thurlow Weed, Wendell Phillips and William Lloyd Garrison openly condemned Douglass to Tandy.
 Douglass' name drew hisses from the crowd and one member proposed a resolution to condemn Frederick Douglass, and name him a traitor to his race for not assisting.
 At this point, Milton Turner rushed to the platform demanding to be heard.
 "My friends, my friends, think what this means," he said, arguing that passing a resolution condemning Frederick Douglass would make the St. Louis community look too extreme.
 Turner begged the people to withdraw the resolution.
 After Tandy did not support the resolution it was withdrawn and Turner exclaimed "This is the happiest moment of my life, this prevention of a wrong to Douglass and the colored race."
 The next day, another resolution was proposed to condemn Douglass which passed.
 However, cooler heads prevailed and the resolution was never made public.
 After pressure and lawsuits from the Southern white community, caused the Anchor Line riverboat company to ignore the Civil Rights Act and stop picking up Exodusters, the Kansas Fever was slowed to a halt.
 The Exodusters who had waited for the boats had been put back to work by the Southern Landowners.
 Although the migration to Kansas continued steadily for the next two years, the urgent rush out of the South had subsided.
 The St. Louis African American community continued helping migrants who came through their city, but fortunately most of the latter travelers to Kansas were more self-sufficient than their predecessors.

-- Excerpts written by Bryan Jack from this book
+* Excerpts written by Bryan Jack in the book